-Rutgers offers a wide variety of learning opportunities for K-12 students designed to enhance college awareness, provide extracurricular enrichment and increase the academic preparedness of students currently attending elementary, middle, and high school.
 Rutgers serves approximately 110,000 minors annually for various reasons that range from child-care and behavioral health services to a variety of academic, athletic, enrichment, and other programs during the summer and the academic year.
 The university is committed to providing a safe environment for all participants.
-This website was designed as a resource to help you protect minors participating in university sponsored programs and activities hosted on university premises.

-Any program involving minors working in a laboratory must also follow the laboratory safety policy established by Rutgers Environmental Health & Safety (REHS).
-Lab supervisors and principal investigators may download this one-page instructional sheet.
+The Rutgers Protection of Minors Policy applies to all programs and activities involving minors on campus.
+Any program in a laboratory setting must also follow the laboratory safety policy established by Rutgers Environmental Health & Safety

 PROGRAM REGISTRATION & ONLINE TRAINING